France-Travail/happy_vllm/docs/endpoints/tokenizer.md

 ## Tokenizer endpoints

 The tokenizer endpoints allow to use the tokenizer underlying the model.
+These endpoints are `/tokenizer` and `/decode` and you can find more details on each below.

 ### tokenizer (POST)

 Tokenizes the given text.
-The input is of the form :
+The format of the input is as follows :

 ```
 {